SoftBank's Vision Fund tumbles to $18 billion loss in 'valley of coronavirus'

 Son declined to set a dividend for the current financial year for the first time, underscoring the pressure for SoftBank.

+With his usual emphasis on the total value of SoftBank's assets rather than profits, which are buffeted by the Vision Fund's nebulous valuations, Son admitted that shareholder value has fallen and net debt grown this year.

-The turmoil has given leverage to U.S. shareholder Elliott, which, in addition to recommending share buybacks, is pushing for greater transparency and oversight.
+The turmoil has given leverage to activist shareholder Elliott, which, in addition to recommending share buybacks, is pushing for greater transparency and oversight.

-The demands echo critics who argue SoftBank is dominated by Son and offers little transparency on how the valuations that drive its profit are reached.
+The demands echo critics who argue SoftBank is dominated by Son and offers little visibility on how the valuations that drive its profit are reached.

 The group has pledged the sale or monetisation of $41 billion in assets, in part to finance a 2.5-trillion-yen buyback to prop up its share price.
 By the end of April it had spent 250 billion yen on share purchases.